 CBE Action communities have the power to create and influence new legislation.
 They are leading the way in advancing new laws benefiting all of California.

-CBE Action, a fiscally sponsored project of Tides Advocacy, organizes voters across the state to build relationships with decision-makers who represent their interests at every level of governance.
-CBE Action is committed to ensuring that each person is empowered through political education, leadership and organizing activities in support of social and environmental justice local and statewide policy.
+CBE Action, a project of Beyond Impact organizes voters and community members in East Oakland, Richmond, Southeast Los Angeles, and Wilmington to build relationships with decision-makers who represent their interests at every level of governance.
+CBE Action is committed to ensuring that each person is empowered through political education, leadership and organizing activities in support of social and environmental justice policy.

 Provide frontline communities with the tools, skills, and resources to take charge of their own environmental health and push for electoral and statewide policies to put the brakes on climate change.
 As we build a future that prioritizes environmental sustainability it must include building the political power of California’s frontline communities and championing decision-makers sharing in the same values and core principles of environmental justice.